SAABmarine-MEX/SMARCUnityStandardRL/README.md

 This fork contains the work from the [SAABmarine-MEX](https://github.com/SAABmarine-MEX) project.
 It has created a BlueROV2 simulation with residual dynamic modelling and DRL capabilities.

-The scenes for this work have been structured as follows (the .meta files are not included for easier visual interperation):
+The scenes for this work have been structured as follows bellow (the .meta files are not included for easier visual interperation).
+The corresponding assets repo can be found [here](https://github.com/SAABmarine-MEX/SMARCUnityAssets).

 ```
 SMARCUnityStandardRL/Assets/Scenes/Dev/BlueROV2/
 ├── BrovAsko.unity (From old project, the hk mechatronics project)
-├── BrovEmpty.unity (BlueROV2 in empty environment)
+├── BrovEmpty.unity (General BlueROV2 in empty environment)
-├── BrovRLTankEval.unity
+├── BrovRLTankEval.unity (RL evaluation)
-├── BrovRLTankTrain.unity
+├── BrovRLTankTrain.unity (RL training)
-├── BrovTank.unity
+├── BrovTank.unity (General BlueROV2 in the water tank)

-├── Models/
+├── Models/ (RL models)
 │   ├── Brov-1190164.onnx
 │   ├── Brov-1198264.onnx
 │   ├── Brov-1328315.onnx